 If you have $500 or less remaining in your healthcare FSA at the end of the year, that amount will be rolled over into an FSA for the next year, after April 1.

-As you decide about participation in a Berklee healthcare FSA for 2018, please consider if you will have any rolled over amounts from 2017 to avoid over-contributing in 2018.
+As you decide about participation in a Berklee healthcare FSA, please consider if you will have any rolled over amounts from the prior year to avoid over-contributing in the new year.

 Healthcare FSA Annual Rollover Example